18F/18f.gsa.gov/_posts/2016-06-24-5-lessons-in-object-oriented-design-from-sandi-metz.md

 duplication is better than having zero duplication with code that is hard to understand.

-## 4. Refactoring code should be safe and boring.
+## 4. Refactoring code should be safe and boring

 Sandi's methods all depend on having a test suite that tells you if your code is working as you expect it to.
 Many developers know the adage